We Hope You Enjoy Your DIY Valentine Crystals

 2.5 Place the container in the refrigerator to chill for 4-5 hours (see Image 2.5).

-2.6 Once your crystals have formed in the refrigerator for 4-5 hours, drain the excess solution out of the container, and let the crystals dry overnight (see Image 2.6).
+2.6 After your crystals have formed in the refrigerator for 4-5 hours, drain the excess solution from the container.
+Then let the crystals dry overnight (see Image 2.6).

 2.7 Hopefully, your Epsom salt crystals came out great (see Image 2.7).